Best Four Man Tents

 For campers planning to camp in one spot only a few times a year when the weather is warm, purchasing a three-season tent is a good idea, but not a necessary one.
 As long as you get a decent, weather resistant tent that can handle light rain and some wind while the weather is warm, you’ll be ok with your tent and be able to save a bit of money.

 Campers planning to stay in one spot while in the outdoors, or who know they’ll use a truck to move around, don’t need to consider weight as a major factor compared to backpackers.
-So, depending on how you plan to camp, whether backpacking or not, will help you determine a lot about how heavy you want your tent to be.
+So, depending on how you plan to camp, whether you are going by car or not, will help you determine a lot about how heavy you want your tent to be.

 Tents usually include a few weight guidelines that can help you determine whether the tent is right for you and your camping plans.
 Here are a few ways manufacturers measure tent weights: